 FIG. 21.
-RG flows of the spin susceptibility at the ordering wave vectors of the seven magnetically ordered phases evaluated at the data points marked by black disks in Fig. 16(a).
+RG flows of the spin susceptibility for S = 1/2 at the ordering wave vectors of the seven magnetically ordered phases evaluated at the data points marked by black disks in Fig. 16(a).
 The points at which the solid lines become dashed (marked by arrows) indicate an instability in the flow, indicating an onset of magnetic order.